-Your DalCard can be used as a debit card at many locations on campus including the Dal Bookstore and select food vendors.
-It can also be used for printing and photocopying, and for food purchases at many off-campus locations in Halifax.
+Your DalCard can be used as a debit card at many locations on campus including the Dal Bookstore and at several off-campus vendors in Halifax.
+See the full list of off-campus vendors.
+It can also be used for printing and photocopying.